 - Security for you and your clients

-Not every invoice program offers the full complement of features listed above, but the best ones do.
+Not every invoice software offers the full complement of features listed above, but the best ones do.

-As you start your shopping consider the following: Which of the above-named features would help your business run smoother and with less effort on your part?
-In your business model, which of those features do you think would help you build your business and get paid on time?
-Use your answers to prioritize which features are most important to your business and which you could do without.
+As you start your shopping consider the following: Which of the above-named features would help streamline your business and create less effort on your part?
+In your business model, think of which features would help you build your business and get paid on time.
+Use these answers to prioritize features when looking for an invoice app.

-Lots of invoice software place a cap on the number of clients you can invoice.
-This could be a problem, especially if you make lots of small transactions rather than tackling a few large projects each month.
-A client limit could also hinder you and create extra busywork – something no business owner needs!
+Many small business invoicing software places a cap on the number of clients you can invoice.
+This could be a problem, especially if you make lots of small transactions rather than tackle a few large projects each month.
+A client limit could also hinder you and create extra busy work—something no business owner needs!